 Cultural and Historical Context of ABV in Sake

-Historically, sake was often stronger and less refined.
-Over time, brewers began diluting sake to refine its flavor and meet consumer preferences.
-Modern innovations include low-alcohol and non-alcoholic options to appeal to a broader audience and align with changing drinking habits.
+Historically, sake was stronger and less refined.
+Over time however, brewers began experimenting by diluting sake to isolate the flavor and meet consumer preferences.
+Modern iterations include low-alcohol and non-alcoholic options to appeal to a broader audience and keep up with evolving drinking preferences.

 FAQs About Sake Alcohol Content